 - Place a small spoon of jam into the centre of each cookie.

 - Bake for 12-15 minutes, until cookies are golden around the edges.

 - Let cool and enjoy.

-.
+Make sure to use almond flour, not almond meal.
 Almond flour is more finely ground and will result in a better texture in these cookies.

 Keep an eye on the cookies while baking.
 I use about 1 tbsp of dough per cookie, but if your cookies are slightly smaller or bigger, you make need to bake them slightly less or longer.